Andre-Lutes/anomaly-detection-ml/README.md

 # Anomaly Detection with Machine Learning

 ## 📌 Overview
-This project focuses on detecting anomalous patterns in healthcare data using Machine Learning techniques.

-The goal is to identify critical cases automatically and support data-driven decision making.
+This project applies Machine Learning techniques to detect anomalous patterns in healthcare data, aiming to identify critical cases and support data-driven decisions.
 ---

 ## 🧠 Problem